Stewed Pears – Support your gut

 Are pears better than apples?

-They aren’t better than apples – they have similar health benefits.
-We do know much more about the health benefits of apples at this stage, with research into pears still ongoing..
-It’s recommended to include both apples and pears as part of a varied diet.
+Both pears and apples have similar health benefits, but some people react to apples or just may prefer pears!
+We do know much more about the health benefits of stewed apples at this stage, with research into pears still ongoing..
+It’s recommended to include both apples and pears as part of a varied diet – why not eat both!

 Stewed Pears for Gut Health